The strategic way to determine what to keep doing, what to pause & what to stop altogether to avoid burnout.

 Look, I made that up - there’s no such thing as the ’to do’ list paradox.
 But you know that feeling when your ’to do’ list gets so long that you don’t even know where to begin?
-If you’re like me, you just kind of freeze up and the anxiety takes over - then absolutely nothing gets done.
+If you’re like me, you just kind of freeze up - then absolutely nothing gets done.
 Not ideal.

 Plot twist - that was actually the old me!
-After working with Beamible (who are pretty freaking good at practicing what they preach) I learned about ruthless prioritisation and how 10 - 20 minutes of it can set you up for success.
-And for those who suffer from anxiety, it can also provide some relief in that department.
+After working with Beamible (who are pretty damn good at practicing what they preach) I learned about ruthless prioritisation and how 10 - 20 minutes of it can set you up for success.

-Even people who thrive under pressure could do with a few minutes of clarity around WHY they’re actually under pressure, and why the list of work has gotten so long.
+Even people who thrive under pressure could do with a few minutes of clarification around WHY they’re actually under pressure, and why the list of work has gotten so long.

 These are all important questions we need to stop and ask ourselves from time to time or we risk a ’to do’ list of tasks that take up time, but provide little value.